The Toro Company research snapshot

 $125 to $145 over 3 years

-More likely if Professional demand stays strong in underground construction, golf, grounds, and landscape, AMP savings reach the $125 million run-rate goal, Tornado integrates well, Residential margins recover, and investors keep a premium multiple near the high-20s.
+More likely if Professional demand stays strong in underground construction, golf, grounds, and landscape, AMP savings reach the $125 million run-rate goal by fiscal 2027, Tornado integrates well, Residential margins recover, the November 1 CEO transition executes cleanly, and investors keep a premium multiple near the high-20s.

 Base case